Camium02/ICE-3111-Computer_Vision/Labs/Lab-02/README.md

 We'll use ImageJ/Fiji this week again.
 Make sure it is installed.
 [See last week's lab if it isn't](../Lab-01).
 We will initially use the same image as last week.

-## Improving the brightness and contrast of the visualisation.
+## Improving the Brightness and Contrast of the Visualisation

 **NOTE: none of the actions that we perform in this section will change the pixel data.
 We are only tweaking the visualisation of the image.**